Amirul026/SkillBridge/README.md

 - Create the Laravel backend with user authentication.
 - Design the database schema in Microsoft SQL Server.
 - Build the React frontend structure.
-- Implement course and video management (upload, update, and paywall functionality).
+- Start implementing course and video management (upload, update, and paywall functionality).

 ### Milestone 2: Core Functionality

+-   Complete implementing course and video management (upload, update, and paywall functionality).
 -   Develop the live class and broadcasting system.
 -   Add real-time chat functionality with file sharing.
 -   Build the video call session functionality for mentor-learner interaction.